mikebway/ktor-portfolio/README.md

 this point; half of the Google search results that you are likely to get are for the *Star Wars: Knights of the Old Republic* game (KotOR is close to Kotr)!

+### Update - July 4, 2017

+Having completed the next step of returning HTML from a handler declared outside of the `Application.main()` function (see [Separate HTML Handlers](#html-handlers) below), I will be shelving this project for the time being.

+[Ktor](https://github.com/kotlin/ktor) is a promising Web application and microservice framework that, built on the [Kotlin coroutine system](https://kotlinlang.org/docs/reference/coroutines.html), should be able to maximize the ability of lightweight servers to handle high traffic volumes.
+Unfortunately, at this time, the Ktor documentation is not yet mature enough for an outsider to utilize the framework to build an application.
+The functionality appears to be present in the source code (e.g. to return static files or match path expressions) but playing Sherlock Holmes to make sense of the uncommented forest of Ktor's expert Kotlin syntax is not an efficient way to learn how to apply it.

+I'll be monitoring [Ktor's](https://github.com/kotlin/ktor) progress and look forward to reviving this project once the documentation has filled out and the code base is more stable.

 ## A Skeleton Application

 With a bit of poking around you may eventually find that a 'Hello World' application, returning plain text